Big Sky Wildlife Spotlight: Rainbow Trout

 Chase Navratil with a Rainbow Trout

-The chances are good that if you visit or live in Big Sky, Montana, you're going to try fly fishing at some point.
+There's a good chance that if you visit or live in Big Sky, Montana, you're going to try fly fishing at some point.
 If you're heading down to the Gallatin River or to a tributary stream near Big Sky, you might get lucky and catch a rainbow trout.
 It's one of the most popular wild fish in this area.

 Rainbow trout are only native to rivers and lakes in western North America.
 Yet due to their popularity, these fish have been introduced throughout North America - including most of Montana.
 In fact, rainbow trout now thrive in every continent except Antarctica.
 Rainbow trout are now a part of the Big Sky ecosystem - and they are a blast to try and catch!